notator/ResidentSynthHostTestSite/README.md

 #### Using the _ResidentSynth_ in other web applications:

 1. copy the [residentSynth](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth) folder to the application site
-2. adjust the files in the in the [config folder](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config) as required (see below).
+2. adjust the files in the [config folder](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config) as required (see below).
 3. load the appropriate files in the application's main html file (see, for example, the files included at the end of [host.html](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/host.html)).<br />Note that recordings.js is specific to the _ResidentSynthHost_ application.
 The synth does not itself implement recording functions.
 4. call the synth's constructor: `let synth = new ResSynth.residentSynth.ResidentSynth();`
 5. call `synth.open();`<br /> In order to comply with a web standard, this has to be done after a user interaction with the GUI.